SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    not the context supports features such as backtracking and removal of formulas (via a push/pop mechanism).

-   A :c:type:`ctx_config_t` object is a descriptor that defines a context configuration.
+   A :c:type:`ctx_config_t` object describes a context configuration.
 It is an opaque data structure that lists the solvers to use and the features supported by the context.

 .. c:type:: param_t